 Beginning in 1999, the Trial Lawyers Section undertook to rewrite the Guidelines to clarify certain provisions, to make certain provisions consistent with current law, and to eliminate certain provisions considered unnecessary because they were redundant of either a rule of civil procedure or a rule of professional conduct, which lawyers are expected to follow as minimum standards of professionalism.
-The 2001 edition of the Guidelines was the result of that effort, and the Section has updated and revised that initial edition.
-These revised Guidelines are promulgated jointly by the Conference of Circuit Court Judges, the Conference of County Court Judges, and the Trial Lawyers Section of The Florida Bar.
-It is hoped that dissemination of these Guidelines will give direction to both lawyers and judges concerning how lawyers should conduct themselves in all phases of trial practice.
+The 2001 and 2008 editions of the Guidelines were the result of that effort, and the Section has updated and revised those editions.
+These revised Guidelines are promulgated by the Trial Lawyers Section of The Florida Bar.
+It is hoped that dissemination of these revised Guidelines will give direction to both lawyers and judges concerning how lawyers should conduct themselves in all phases of trial practice.
 The adoption of the Guidelines by the Trial Lawyers Section also is intended to express support for trial judges who require that lawyers conduct themselves professionally.

 For most lawyers, these Guidelines simply will reflect their current practice.
 However, it is hoped that the use of these Guidelines will continue to increase the level of professionalism in trial practice in Florida.

 This 2017 edition supersedes the previous editions of the Guidelines.